INFJ

 the insightful visionary

-INFJ strengths & weaknesses
+INFJ strengths and weaknesses

 INFJs at their best

-INFJs are idealists.
-They want to make things better for those who really need it, and they enjoy helping others to grow and become better versions of themselves.
 They’re also independent and often know exactly what they want to do next without needing to ask for advice or guidance.

 Potential development areas for INFJs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 INFJs and stress

-- Create a schedule for yourself and share it with others on your team.
+- Create a schedule for yourself and share it with your team.
+This will let your colleagues know your preferred schedule and personal boundaries.

-- If you work in a loud environment, this can help you avoid loud noises while still being physically present and available.
+- Bring headphones to work and listen to relaxing music.
+If you work in a loud environment, this can help you to avoid loud noises and other interruptions while still being physically present and available.